When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 Do you do analog mixing/mastering?

-It's simple: by being well prepared.
+Quite simply: by being well prepared.

 What is archive music?
 And what do I have to consider here?